ali-hajeb/react-weather-app/README.md

 The weather data is provided by [Weather API](http://www.weatherapi.com/).

-Icons are [Weather Icons](https://erikflowers.github.io/weather-icons/), by [Wael Yasmina](http://codepen.io/WaelYasmina) (but I added some animations and some other changes), under the [license](https://codepen.io/WaelYasmina/pen/brgNYK/license).
+Icons are [Weather Icons](https://erikflowers.github.io/weather-icons/), by [Wael Yasmina](http://codepen.io/WaelYasmina) (but I added some animations and made some other changes), under the [license](https://codepen.io/WaelYasmina/pen/brgNYK/license).